Meet the exceptional humans who make Vulcana happen!

 Nadia Okorn - Secretary

-Nadia Jade Okorn’s career began with theatre and street performance training, before a gift for practical systems development saw her focus shift to hospitality venue management.
+Nadia’s career began with theatre and street performance training, before a gift for practical systems development saw her focus shift to hospitality, events and venue management.
 She has lived in Brisbane, Melbourne and Glasgow, Scotland, and during this time has worked in a plethora of spaces including large-scale music venues, stadiums, fine dining restaurants, fast paced cafes and bars, and alternative culture venues and festivals.
-She has developed innovative training, stock control and accountability systems hospitality business of all styles.
-She is particularly adept consultant for venue openings.
-She has worked as a music booking agent for a number of years as well as a radio presenter.
-Select venues include O2 ABC (Glasgow), Woodford Folk Festival, Island Vibes Festival, 4ZZZfm, SubCity Radio (Glasgow), Maz Salt venues (Melbourne), Ric’s Bar, Lock’n’load.
-She is currently retained by Wilde Applause as a public relations specialist.
+She spent five years in her twenties working as a music booking agent and promoter, and as an international radio DJ.

 Kate (Kati) Murphy - Member